 BNGE Short Volume

-First Trust S-Network Streaming & Gaming ETF (BNGE) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $6.7M, listed on AMEX, carrying a beta of 1.02 to the broader market.
-The First Trust S-Network Streaming & Gaming ETF (the "Fund") seeks investment results that correspond generally to the price and yield (before the Fund's fees and expenses) of an index called the S-Network Streaming & Gaming Index (the "Index"). public since 2022-02-04.
+First Trust S-Network Streaming & Gaming ETF (BNGE) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $6.6M, listed on AMEX, carrying a beta of 1.00 to the broader market.
+The First Trust S-Network Streaming & Gaming ETF is designed to broadly track the performance of its benchmark, the S-Network Streaming & Gaming Index. public since 2022-02-04.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.